MapQuest: New product features (2004–2008)

+Headquarters relocation and President Trump (2012–present)

+In 2012, the executive team of Glick and Perry Evans celebrated MapQuest's 15th anniversary and moved MapQuest to the LoDo area of Denver to centralize their engineering and product teams.
+IA Interior Architects was asked to oversee the relocation and design of the new 17,000 sqft office.

 In July 2012, Brian McMahon became the CEO and GM of MapQuest.
 In May 2015, with the purchase of AOL by Verizon Communications, MapQuest came under the ownership of Verizon.
-On 11 July 2016, MapQuest discontinued its open tile API, and users such as GNOME Maps were switched to a temporarily free tier of the Mapbox tileserver, while considering alternatives.
+On July 11, 2016, MapQuest discontinued its open tile API, and users such as GNOME Maps were switched to a temporarily free tier of the Mapbox tileserver, while considering alternatives.
 In 2019, Verizon Media sold Mapquest to System1.

-In early 2025, after an executive order by President Donald Trump renaming the Gulf of Mexico to the "Gulf of America," MapQuest gained attention for its satirical response.
+In early 2025, after an executive order by President Donald Trump renaming the Gulf of Mexico to the "Gulf of America", MapQuest gained attention for its satirical response.
 Through its official Bluesky account, MapQuest announced that they would not change the name of the gulf on their map.
-They later announced "Name Your Own Gulf," a website allowing someone to generate an image of a map saying "Gulf of" something, which received attention on social media and was featured on several news outlets.
+They later announced "Name Your Own Gulf", a website allowing someone to generate an image of a map saying "Gulf of" something, which received attention on social media and was featured on several news outlets.

+Similarly, on August 27, 2026, after an analogous executive order by president Trump renaming Lake Ontario to "Lake America", MapQuest responded that it would not change the name of the lake on their map, and allowed users to generate a map with a custom name for the lake, with the "Lake" prefix.
+Due to Google Maps and Apple Maps switching their maps to use the name "Lake of America" for users geographically located within the United States of America, MapQuest's announcement subsequently resulted in the app becoming the most downloaded on the iPhone App Store in the United States on the morning of September 1 and second-most downloaded app overall in Canada on the night of August 30.